HansGrundig/ROB-Cocktailsort/README.md

 ## 3. Further Improvements
 - implement other Sorting algorithms
-- printing the numbers representing the colors in the console
+- printing the numbers that are representing the colors in the console

 ## 4. Sources